Who is Grant Shapps, the man taking over as Defence Secretary?

 He was given the role of secretary of state for business, energy and industrial strategy, and when that department was split in February, Mr Shapps took over as head of the newly created Department for Energy Security and Net Zero.

+At the time, China hawks on the Tory benches called for ministers not to use the app, owned by Chinese internet company ByteDance, on their personal phones.

+Mr Shapps said the ban on Government devices was sensible and insisted he was taking security precautions.
+He still has an account, which has nearly 15,000 followers.

-In that role, he accused Russian President Vladimir Putin of using energy as a “weapon of war”, and his time in office means he should enter the MoD with a strong grounding in how the war in Ukraine is affecting business and consumers.
+While energy secretary he also accused Russian President Vladimir Putin of using energy as a “weapon of war”, and his time in office means he should enter the MoD with a strong grounding in how the conflict in Ukraine is affecting business and consumers.

-As defence secretary, Mr Wallace received widespread praise for his response to the conflict, and was much liked by his party.
-He was also able to draw on his own experience in the military when addressing difficult issues such funding and as cuts to the Army.
+Taking over the role of Defence Secretary from Mr Wallance, Mr Shapps will no doubt be seen as having big shoes to fill.
+His predecessor received widespread praise for his response to the conflict, and was much liked by his party.
+Mr Wallace was also able to draw on his own experience in the military when addressing difficult issues such funding and cuts to the Army.

 And with the UK having played a prominent role in supporting Ukraine so far, and with the conflicting ongoing, Mr Shapps will need to find his feet quickly at the MoD.
 The world will be watching.